Technologies

 What is the difference between EDM and spark erosion?

-EDM (Electrical Discharge Machining) and spark erosion are the same process—"spark erosion" is the common British and European industry term, while "EDM" is the standard global technical designation.
-Both describe material removal from a conductive workpiece using controlled electrical discharges through a dielectric fluid.
-The terminology is interchangeable.
+EDM (Electrical Discharge Machining) and spark erosion are synonymous terms used interchangeably across the precision machining industry.
+"Spark erosion" is the preferred terminology in British and European manufacturing standards, while "EDM" is the global designation.
+Both refer to identical non-contact material removal via controlled electrical discharges through a dielectric fluid—a process that requires no mechanical cutting forces and achieves tolerances as tight as ±0.005mm on hardened steels up to 62+ HRC.

 What tolerances does EDM spark erosion achieve?

-EDM achieves positional tolerances of ±0.005mm to ±0.02mm and surface finishes as fine as Ra 0.4 µm in finishing passes.
-These capabilities meet ISO 2768-f (fine) classification, making EDM the preferred process for precision mold cavities, dies, and aerospace components where conventional machining cannot deliver required accuracy.
+EDM achieves positional tolerances of ±0.005mm to ±0.02mm depending on machine class and finishing strategy, with surface finishes as fine as Ra 0.4 µm.
+These capabilities meet ISO 2768-f (fine) classification, required for precision mold cavities, aerospace components, and medical device tooling.
+Wire EDM delivers even tighter tolerances (±0.003mm) for thin-walled features; sinker EDM excels on blind cavities and 3D surfaces where wire cutting is geometrically impossible.

 How long does EDM machining take compared to CNC milling?

-EDM is typically slower than CNC milling for simple geometry because spark erosion removes material incrementally.
-However, for hardened steel or complex internal cavities that CNC cannot machine at all, EDM is the only viable option—making lead time irrelevant as a comparison metric.
-Entag provides lead time estimates with every quote.
+EDM is typically slower for simple geometry because spark erosion removes material incrementally via micro-discharges, often requiring 4–8 hours for small cavities versus 1–2 hours on CNC mills.
+However, for hardened steel or complex internal features that CNC cannot machine without tool breakage, EDM is the only viable production method—making lead time comparison irrelevant.
+Total project cost and quality often favor EDM for high-value tooling, despite longer cycle times.

-Can Entag provide EDM machining for projects in Egypt and Saudi Arabia?
+Can Entag provide EDM machining for projects in Saudi Arabia?